-The smooth permutations are those that correspond to smooth Schubert varieties.
+The \emph{smooth} permutations are those that correspond to smooth Schubert varieties.
 Sandhya and Lakshmibai~\cite{lakshmibai} showed that these permutations are the class $\av{1324, 2143}$.
-The enumeration was first done in the unpublished preprint Haiman~\cite{SmoothHaiman} and is given by the generating function
+The enumeration first appeared in an unpublished preprint of Haiman~\cite{SmoothHaiman} and is given by the generating function

-Bousqet-M\'{e}lou and Butler~\cite{SmoothBousquet} provided an independent proof of this generating function, and Slofstra and Richmond~\cite{SmoothRichmond} have found the enumeration of smooth Schubert varieties of all classical finite types, the case of permutations being type $A$.
-Below we will rederive the generating function~\eqref{eqn:smoothgenfunc} while also keeping track of the number of boundary points and size of the independent set.
+Bousquet-M\'{e}lou and Butler~\cite{SmoothBousquet} provided an independent proof of this generating function, and Slofstra and Richmond~\cite{SmoothRichmond} have found the enumeration of smooth Schubert varieties of all classical finite types, the case of permutations being type $A$.
+Below we will rederive the generating function~\eqref{eqn:smoothgenfunc} while keeping track of the number of boundary points and size of the independent set.